vacuumlabs/cardano-hw-cli/docs/token-minting.md

 ```
 200701 Lovelace
 ```
-Note that our policy script is of type all and therefore requires to be signed with all the nested scripts.
-In this case it means it needs signatures from both the public keys, therefore we need 2 witnesses only for the policy script plus witnesses needed for the payment address (here we assumed the payment address is a ordinary one, but if it was multisig address it could require more signatures).
+Note that our policy script is of type "all" and therefore requires to be signed with all the nested scripts.
+In this case it means it needs signatures from both the public keys, therefore we need 2 witnesses only for the policy script plus witnesses needed for the payment address (here we assumed the payment address is an ordinary one, but if it was multisig address it could require more signatures).

 ### Creating the unsigned transaction
 Then we can calculate the output amount (input minus the fee) and create the unsigned transaction.